Pebble Accretion: The pebble accretion framework

 \section{The pebble accretion framework}

 I will discuss here the key elements that make up the pebble accretion framework.
-These include: accretion rates in the small and large pebble regimes, the pebble isolation and initiation masses.
+These include: accretion rates in the small and large pebble regimes, the pebble isolation mass and the pebble accretion initiation masses.